Bernard-A/IoTRoam-Tutorial/Passive-Roaming.md

   <img width="760" height="300" src="https://github.com/afnic/IoTRoam-Tutorial/blob/master/Images/Fig31.png?raw=true">
 </p>

-Click on the `Variables` tab and set the `home_netId` value to the device home NetId as shown in Figure 33
+Click on the `Variables` tab and set the `home_netid` value to the device home NetId as shown in Figure 33

 <p align="center">